reubenmiller/thin-edge.io/docs/src/references/mqtt-topic-guidelines.md

 **Cons**

 1. Not easy to differentiate the context(from parent or child) easily from the message.
-1. The `id`s must be unique between all devices and services in a deployment
+1. The `id`s must be unique between all devices and services in a deployment.
 1. Not easy to do subscriptions like: "measurements only from child devices or only from services, excluding parent"
+1. Difficult to do any subscriptions like "measurements from all services on a given child device", without keeping track of all the `id`s of services registered with that child device.
+   Wild card subscriptions are not possible at all.
 1. No automatic registration as bootstrapping is mandatory